makovalab-psu/RecoverY/README.md

 ### Parameters
 Important parameters for the user to choose are :

-- k\_size (default: 25): k-mer size used for classifying reads.
+	k\_size (default: 25): k-mer size used for classifying reads.
 This must be the same as DSK's k-mer-size.
 We recommend a value between 25 and 31 for Illumina 150x150 bp reads
-- Ymer_\match_\threshold (default: 20) : the # of k-mers a read must match to the Ymer table in order to be classified as coming from the Y. We recommend a value between 20 and 50 for Illumina 150x150 bp reads.
---threads (default: 2): The number of threads that RecoverY should use.
+	Ymer_\match_\threshold (default: 20) : the # of k-mers a read must match to the Ymer table in order to be classified as coming from the Y. We recommend a value between 20 and 50 for Illumina 150x150 bp reads. threads (default: 2): The number of threads that RecoverY should use.
 Can be set on the command line using --threads <THREADS>

 ### Generating k-mer counts with DSK